hansrune/HeatPumpControl/README.md

     - Configuration backup, restore and bulk updates.
 - **Firmware of your choise**
     - ESPEasy with Domoticz over http.
 Device creation uses virtual sensors
-    - ESPEasy with Domotics and Home Assistant via MQTT.
+    - ESPEasy with Domoticz and Home Assistant via MQTT.
 Device creation uses a MQTT configuration text file.
     - ESPHome to Home Assistant via MQTT and auto discovery
     - ESPHome to Domoticz via MQTT and auto discovery
     - ... and as the hardware supports using both Arduino and ESP-IF development kits, almost any other firmware can be created.